Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Lumix DMC LX10 camera doesn’t come with a viewfinder, but it does include a tiltable 3-inch touchscreen instead, and comes fitted with a 1-inch sensor.
 Its 24-72mm Leica Lens employs powerful optical image stabilization (as you’d find on the Canon Powershot Elph 190 IS digital camera) to deliver pictures of superb image quality when zooming in, and its high-speed burst shooting mode is capable of up to 10 frames per second.
 Additionally, you’ll find the same fps capability on the Canon PowerShot SX740.

 With these kinds of features and a lot more, the Lumix DMC LX10 LX15 could be the best point-and-shoot camera to go for, but to find out if it’s best suited for you, make sure you get to the end of our LX10 LX15 review.
 If you’re shopping for more great choices, check out our best digital camera list.

-The Panasonic Lumix LX15 is a high end compact camera that is fitted with some nice features that photographers of all levels will come to enjoy.
-It comes with post focus mode where you can set your focus points after the photo has been taken, a 3X zoom wide angle lens, and a 1” type sensor that allows for high quality recording.
+The Panasonic Lumix LX15 is a high-end compact camera that is fitted with some nice features that photographers of all levels will come to enjoy.
+It comes with a post-focus mode where you can set your focus points after the photo has been taken, a 3X zoom wide-angle lens, and a 1” type sensor that allows for high-quality recording.

 Also why not check out: